 Swan Street, Kingsclere, Hants

-In 1967 there was reported to be a Catholic community of about 80 people in and around Kingsclere.
+In 1967 there was reported to be about eighty Catholics in and around Kingsclere.
 Since the early 1950s Mass had been said in the stables of Park House, but when they ceased to be available a disused Anglican school was borrowed.
-By a conveyance dated 22 August 1969 the former Kingsclere Albert Village Hall of 1886 was acquired by the Diocese for £6000 and converted for use as a church.
+By a conveyance dated 22 August 1969 the former Kingsclere Albert Village Hall of 1886 was acquired by the Diocese for £6,000 and converted for use as a church.

 Original Date: 1888